NIH-CARD/ProtPipe/README.md

 ```

 ## Differential expression analysis(DESeq2)
 DE analysis is done using the DESeq2 Bioconductor package.
-It takes the merged raw read counts (from HTseq-count) as an input:
+It takes the merged raw read counts (from Spectronaut) as an input:
 ```
 Rscript ~rcode/deseq2.R
 ```